-Annotation Reviewer Status Туре Date Topic version How is this different from <lines>?
-Why do I want to use one vs another?</lines> In my brain, <lines> generally uses the base font, and generally uses monospace, but that's probably not something we want to define in the spec.</lines> zlawson new comment 5/12/2021 21:40:01 But if we have two elements that do similar things, what is the semantic differentiator?
+Annotation Reviewer Status Type Date Topic version How is this different from <lines>?
+Why do I want to use one vs another?</lines> In my brain, <lines> generally uses the base font, and generally uses monospace, but that's probably not something we want to define in the spec.</lines> zlawson updated comment 5/12/2021 21:40:01 But if we have two elements that do similar things, what is the semantic differentiator?
 Good point.
 Dunno what the original rationale at IBM was. @Robert?
-As we removed best practice and authoring advise from these topics, we might have obscured a subtle difference. keberlein updated comment 5/12/2021 23:18:39 I believe the difference is entirely around fonts monospace with pre for code samples or screen-type representation, and the lines element as a way to preserve whitespace/newlines but without forcing the font. randerson new comment 6/12/2021 17:01:35 And removing the formatting information from these topics obscured that keberlein new comment 6/12/2021 20:15:45 ekimber new comment $\frac{6/12/2021}{22:24:42}$

-If I had to guess I would say <lines> came from IBMIDDoc and &lt;pre> came from HTML with teh additional "set in monospace font" expectation.
-Probably worth mentioning the pre=monospace expectation somewhere.

-I was actually asking Zoe's question in my mind when I read her comment....
+5/12/2021 As we removed best practice and authoring advise from these topics, we might have obscured a subtle difference. keberlein updated comment 23:18:39 I believe the difference is entirely around fonts monospace with pre for code samples or screen-type representation, and the lines element as a way to preserve whitespace/newlines but without forcing the font. randerson updated comment 6/12/2021 17:01:35 And removing the formatting information from these topics obscured that keberlein updated comment 6/12/2021 20:15:45 Added a "Usage information" section with the following content: "The pre element is often used for ASCII diagrams and code samples.
+It is the specialization base for the codeblock element in the Technical Content edition." keberlein new comment 14/12/2021 13:57:04 Marking this coment COMPLETED.
+If I had to guess I would say <lines> came from IBMIDDoc and came from HTML with teh additional "set in monospace font" expectation.
+Probably worth mentioning the pre=monospace expectation somewhere.</lines> ekimber updated comment 6/12/2021 22:24:42 I was actually asking Zoe's question in my mind when I read her comment